ROSS-org/RIO/specs.md

 The first line contains:
 - Total Number of Files
 - Total Number of Partitions
+- Size of meta-data for a single partition (for block reading)

 Each of the following lines contians the meta-data for one partition:
 - Partition number